JoeyStanley/real/_posts/2017-04-10-brother-joseph.md

 As I mention in the podcast, some of the main findings are pretty intuitive.
 The better someone knows anther person, the more likely they are to use their first name.
 There was more first name among people of the same sex, especially women.
 Holding all other variables constant, more peripheral members of the social network of the congregation generally use more titles and get called by titles more than the core members.
 There were some differences between the sexes and the situation: men use more titles for present company while women use more first name in face-to-face situations.

 One thing I tested was whether southerners use more titles.
 It's a pretty common stereotype that southerners are more polite and call people "Miss Betty" more often.
-It turns out this carries over into Mormon circles as well: southers generally used titles sligtly more than northerners or Utahns.
+It turns out this carries over into Mormon circles as well: southerners generally used titles slightly more than northerners or Utahns.

 Surprisingly, age wasn't a factor.
 I thought there would be a clear effect of increased usage of titles for older people, but this didn't pan out.
 What did appear to be the case was that people roughly within a couple years of each other use more titles for each other, but this was more an effect of familiarity than anything else: people are friends with others their age so they use fewer titles.